Peter Arshinov wrote:

 The elite units were some early international units, kursanty and the "special" brigades of the horse armies (which don't always appear on orders of battle), made up of the most trusted and veteran men.

-The tactics of the red cavalry were not particularly subtle.
+The battle tactics of the red cavalry were not particularly subtle.
 The enemy would be softened up by artillery and tachankas.
 The cavalry could add their own firepower, dismounting if need be.
-Meanwhile there would be an active reconnaissance, searching for holes and flanks.
+(Despite many statements to the contrary, the Red cavalry frequently dismounted when facing stern opposition.
+Klyuev's account of the First Horse Army in Ukraine gives many examples of that.)

 The charge, if it came, would be similar to the Cossack lava – a free-flowing quick movement using the lie of the land to minimise the enemy firepower and to hide its direction.
 The flanks might be thrown forward to form a crescent.
 If the enemy did not buckle, then contact might be avoided completely by flowing around them.
 If they did break the enemy, pursuit was ferocious.
 If a hole could be found in the line, then units would pour through, seeking to attack the defence from the rear.